About Me

 There's not a day that goes by where Mildred worries about Veda and begs Bert to tell her about her whereabouts.
 According to Bert, while she was away, Veda pursued a career in opera singing and is managed by Carlo Treviso, the same conductor who rejected her not long ago.
 Mildred hopes for a reunion but it just doesn't happen quite yet.
 However, Bert comes over to present Veda's very first radio appearance and when Mildred hears her song, she is moved to tears.

-Determined to win her daughter, she sees Carlo Treviso to discuss Veda's finances but Mr. Terviso knows better.
+Determined to win back her daughter, she sees Carlo Treviso to discuss Veda's finances but Mr. Terviso knows better.
 He warns Mildred that Veda is like a Calcatta, a snake, it's nice to look at but you can't take them home with you.
 This might hint that Veda is a bit of a demanding diva that's difficult to work with.
 But Mildred's love for Veda withstands.

 While taking a drive in the city, she suddenly sees Monty and before you know it, they start reconnecting again.
 Their love affair is more passionate than before, to the point where Monty asks Mildred's hand in marriage.
 Mildred says yes...which is the beginning of the end.